 Figure 1: Growth of the cells. (a) Heterogenous population of cells (Day 6). (b) Trypsinization of cells. (c) Monolayer of cells. (d) Net like meshwork of cells. (e) Island of cells.

 Explant tissue was cultured in 12 well plate.
 At day 5 few cells appeared from the explant there after their number start increasing at day 7 (Figure 2).
 Initially mixed population of cells were seen that formed a monolayer in the plate.
-Spindle like fibroblasts cells appeared surrounding the cobble stone morphology epithelial cells.
+Spindle-like fibroblasts cells appeared surrounding the cobble stone morphology epithelial cells.
 Cells were subjected to passaging and selective trypsinization results in homogenous layer of epithelial cells.
-In the present study we have passaged upto five passages that resulted in round cobble stone like epithelial cells.
+In the present study we have passaged upto five passages that resulted in round cobble stone-like epithelial cells.

-Figure 2: (a) Mixed population of cells (b) Trypsinized cells (c) Cobble stone morphology (d) island of cell by explant method
+Figure 2: (a) Mixed population of cells (b) Trypsinized cells (c) Cobble stone morphology (d) island of cell by explant method.

 3.2 Expression of markers Keratin 18, β casein and Vimentin